 Tacocat Biography (Wikipedia)

 Tacocat addresses feminist themes in many of their songs using humor and sarcasm.
-For example, the song "Hey Girl" uses sarcasm to mock street harassment, and the song "This is Anarchy" mocks the politics of white male skinheads.
 The song "Crimson Wave" is a period-positive beach anthem featuring red imagery and humorous menstruation metaphors.
-The music video for the song gained over 10,000 views in a single week on YouTube, and has since gotten over 200,000 views.
+The music video for the song gained over 10,000 views in a single week on YouTube, and has since gotten over 415,000 views.
 The band also jokes about other themes such as seasonal affective disorder in Seattle on "Bridge to Hawaii" and waiting for a late bus on "FU #8."